gptscript-ai/gptscript/docs/README-USECASES.md

 Agents and assistants are synonyms.
 They are software programs that leverage LLM to carry out tasks.

 In GPTScript, agents and assistants are implemented using tools.
 Tools can use other tools.
 Tools can be implemented using natural language prompts or using traditional programming languages such as Python or JavaScript.
 You can therefore build arbitrarily complex agents and assistants in GPTScript.
+Here is an example of an assistant that leverages an HTTP client, MongoDB, and Python code generation to display Hacker News headlines: [`hacker-news-headlines.gpt`](../examples/hacker-news-headlines.gpt)

 ## Data Analysis